MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-C-Reporting-Disclosure-Under-Employee-Retirement-Income-Security-Act-1974/part-2520-Rules-Regulations-Reporting-Disclosure/subpart-A-General-Reporting-Disclosure-Requirements/section-2520.101-2.md

 (b) *Definitions.* As used in this section, the following definitions apply:

-(1) *Administrator* means - (i) The person specifically so designated by the terms of the instrument under which the MEWA or ECE is operated;
+(1) *Administrator* means—(i) The person specifically so designated by the terms of the instrument under which the MEWA or ECE is operated;

 (ii) If the MEWA or ECE is a group health plan and the administrator is not so designated, the plan sponsor (as defined in section 3(16)(B) of ERISA); or